It can be difficult to understand the different student and course types at university, so we’ve put together this guide to answer your questions.

-What is the difference between a domestic and international applicant?
+What is the difference between a domestic and an international applicant?

-CDU is truly an international university with students from all over Australia and the world.
-There are different entry requirements and application steps for domestic and international students, so it’s important to check if you are an international or domestic applicant.
+There are different entry requirements and application steps for domestic and international students, so it is important to check if you are an international or domestic applicant.

 You are a domestic applicant if you are: